-- 125 The measurement principle of the Brewer spectrophotometer is similar, as it uses the spectral lines of the solar radiation in the same UV-range as the Dobson.
-As with the Dobsons, the TOC retrieval with Brewer is obtained with the double ratio technique of the wavelength pairs using a slightly different weighting for the individual channels.
-Publications describing the Brewer Spectrometer are (Kerr et al., 1985;Kerr et al., 1981).
-The essential difference is that this spectrophotometer measures the photon counts directly with a photomultiplier at each of the used five wavelengths used for ozone and additionally SO2.
-The - 130 same procedure of the double ratio technique as with the Dobson is then applied to derive the TOC.
-One advantage of the Brewer type is its automatic operation using a PC with a special control and TOC-calculation software, which is in contrast to normal Dobsons, that are manually operated (except the Swiss automatic Dobsons, Stübi et al. (2017)).
-However, both methods of measurements, manual or automatic, need several minutes (Brewer e.g. allow a single measurement within 30 seconds, however typically 3 minutes are needed in order to detect cloud influences) to acquire a reasonable amount of data and to - 135 optimize for a reliable value of the TOC.
-At this point, it should be noted for comparison that the fully automated BTS based devices allow reliable measurements within 8 to 45 seconds (depending on SZA and BTS setup), however usually an averaging of 1 min to 5 min is applied in order to acquire a practical amount of data and optimize the signal to noise ratio.
+The measurement principle of the Brewer spectrophotometer is similar, as it uses the spectral lines of the solar radiation in the same UV range as the Dobson.
+As with the Dobsons, the TOC retrieval with Brewer is obtained with the double-ratio technique of the wavelength pairs using a slightly different weighting for the individual channels.
+Publications describing the Brewer spectrometer are Kerr et al. (1985, 1981), Kerr (2002) and Savastiouk (2006).
+The essential difference is that this spectrophotometer measures the photon counts directly with a photomultiplier at each of the five wavelengths used for ozone and additionally SO2.
+The same procedure of the double-ratio technique as with the Dobson is then applied to derive the TOC.
+One advantage of the Brewer type is its automatic operation using a PC with a special control and TOC-calculation software, which is in contrast to normal Dobsons, which are manually operated (except the Swiss automatic Dobsons; Stübi et al., 2017).
+However, both methods of measurements, manual and automatic, need several minutes (e.g. Brewer allows a single measurement within 30 s; however typically 3 min is needed in order to detect cloud influences) to acquire a reasonable amount of data and to optimize for a reliable value of the TOC.
+At this point, it should be noted for comparison that the fully automated BTS-based devices allow reliable measurements within 8 to 45 s (depending on SZA and BTS setup); however usually an averaging of 1 to 5 min is applied in order to acquire a practical amount of data and optimize the signal-to-noise ratio (SNR).

-Many publications about medium and long term inter-comparisons between both spectrophotometer types have been published in the past three decades: Kerr et al. (1988), Köohler and Attmannspacher (1986), Köhler et al. (1989), Staehelin et al. (2003) with a detailed description of function and ozone retrieval algorithms of Dobson and Brewer, Scarnato et al. (2010).
-An important publication on the compatibility of Brewer measurements in Arosa and Davos have been published by Stübi et al. (2017).
-The paper of Redondas et al. (2014) describes the effects of the planned introduction of new ozone absorption cross sections (Gorshelev et al., 2013;Serdyuchenko et al., 2013) on the Brewer and Dobson ozone retrievals.
-The comparison of

-- 145 Dobsons and Brewers with different cross-sections was recently performed at PMOD/WRC (Gröbner et al., 2021).
+Many publications about medium- and long-term intercomparisons between both spectrophotometer types have been published in the past 3 decades: Kerr et al. (1988), Köhler and Attmannspacher (1986), Köhler et al. (1989), Staehelin et al. (2003) with a detailed description of function and ozone retrieval algorithms of Dobson and Brewer, and Scarnato et al. (2010).
+An important publication on the compatibility of Brewer measurements in Arosa and Davos was published by Stübi et al. (2017).
+The paper of Redondas et al. (2014) describes the effects of the planned introduction of new ozone absorption cross sections (Gorshelev et al., 2014; Serdyuchenko et al., 2014) on the Brewer and Dobson ozone retrievals.
+A comparison of Dobsons and Brewers with different cross sections was recently performed at PMOD/WRC (Gröbner et al., 2021).
 In addition to the introduction of new ozone absorption cross sections, a further potential improvement of Dobson data is the use of effective absorption coefficients for each Dobson.
-The determination and application of these individual absorption coefficients, taking into account the effective temperature of the ozone layer and individual effective slit functions for each Dobson, has recently been investigated and discussed (Köhler et al., 2018;Redondas et al., 2014). - 150 The last official calibration services of the Dobson No. 104 with the Regional Standard Dobson No. 064 of the Hohenpeißenberg RDCC-E were performed in 2018 and 2019 and confirmed its stable calibration level, as the agreement with the standard was better than 1%.
-The Hohenpeißenberg Brewers No. 010 (running since 1983) and 226 (running since 2014) have undergone a calibration service in July 2020, done by IOS (International Ozone Services) using the traveling standard Brewer No. 017 (see Figure 2).
+The determination and application of these individual absorption coefficients, taking into account the effective temperature of the ozone layer and individual effective slit functions for each Dobson, has recently been investigated and discussed (Köhler et al., 2018; Redondas et al., 2014).

+The last official calibration services of Dobson no. 104 with the regional standard Dobson no. 064 of the Hohenpeißenberg RDCC-E were performed in 2018 and 2019 and confirmed its stable calibration level, as the agreement with the standard was better than 1%.
+The Hohenpeißenberg Brewers no. 010 (running since 1983) and 226 (running since 2014) underwent a calibration service in July 2020, done by IOS (International Ozone Services) using the travelling standard Brewer no. 017 (see Fig. 2).
 These kinds of calibration services have been performed every year in the past 20 years.
-The - 155 stability of the calibration levels of both Brewers (differences to the reference <1%) have been confirmed almost every year, including in 2020.
+The stability of the calibration levels of both Brewers (differences to the reference < 1%) has been confirmed almost every year, including in 2020.